Kenhemp01/Kenhemp01/README.md

 ### 💻 Software Developer | 🎮 Web Developer  | 📊 Project Manager | 🚀 Always Learning

 I'm a aspiring software developer and project coordinator interested in building interactive, user-friendly applications that are both functional and fun.
-I enjoy working across the development process — from planning and designing an idea to coding, testing, debugging, and bringing the final product to life.

 > 🧠 **My goal:** Build technology that is useful, accessible, and enjoyable to interact with.